ernestojimenezruiz/logmap-matcher/README.md

 LogMap can be used from the command line with the [standalone distribution](https://sourceforge.net/projects/logmap-matcher/files/Standalone%20distribution/) or the [OAEI packages](https://sourceforge.net/projects/logmap-matcher/files/OAEI%20packages/), or directly from its [Web interface](http://krrwebtools.cs.ox.ac.uk/logmap/)

 LogMap can also be easily integrated in other Java applications.
+See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.

 **As a Mapping Debugging System**

 LogMap can also be used as a mapping debugging system from the command line or integrated in a Java application.
+See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.

 ## Contact